Data Protection Impact Assessment

 • For research projects, the Principal Investigator is responsible for the DPIA.

-• For non-research projects/initiatives the project lead is responsible for the DPIA.
-The DPIA should be retained with all other project documentation for the duration of the project.
+• For non-research projects the project lead is responsible for the DPIA.

 Support and guidance

-Where guidance or further information is necessary, consult the DP&FOI Office and, where relevant, external stakeholders and experts.
+Where guidance or further information is necessary, consult the DP&FOI Office and, where relevant, other internal and external stakeholders and experts.
+For example, projects involving the development or use of new technology should consult with the University’s IT Services and Information Security teams.

-Due to high demand, if you submit your DPIA to the DP&FOI office, it may take in excess of 8 weeks for us to provide an initial review.
-Depending upon the complexity of your project, there may also be extensive follow-up discussion before your DPIA is finalised.
-Please ensure that you leave enough time ahead of project initiation to accommodate DPIA review timescales.
+Currently, it may take the DP&FOI Office more than 8 weeks to provide an initial review.
+Depending upon the complexity of the project, there may also be extensive follow-up discussion before a DPIA review can be finalised.